Bryiu/Obsidian/Electronics/Electronics Equations/Complex Circuits.md

 ![[Selection_027.png]]

+In this circuit, because there is a short between A&B the parallel resistors are mute, therefore 3 ohms is left for the resistance

 Once $I_N \,and\, R_N$ are determined, the equivalent Norton circuit can be drawn Reinstall $R_L$ from step 1.
 Since they're equal and $I_N$ is $12A$ each branch gets $6A$ total.